 Is a burndown chart part of a Scrum?

-A burndown chart is a key component of Scrum, visualizing work remaining in a sprint and tracking progress effectively.
+Yes.
+A burndown chart is a key Scrum component that visualizes work remaining in a sprint and tracks team progress toward completion.

 A burndown chart is a key component of Scrum, used to visualize the amount of work remaining in a sprint.
 It tracks progress over time, showing how much work has been completed and how much remains, typically measured in story points or hours.